Situ-559/NoticeBoardWebapp/README.md

 A Web App for a collge level Notice Board Management System.
 To be used by a college of 2000 students.

-Will be used starting from the month of August, 2019 in GBPIET Ghurdauri.
+Will be used starting from the month of Septrember, 2019 in GBPIET Ghurdauri.

 Features :